Dionysius of Halicarnassus: Dionysian imitatio

 Dionysian imitatio is the literary method of imitation as formulated by Dionysius, who conceived it as the rhetorical practice of emulating, adapting, reworking, and enriching a source text by an earlier author.
-It shows marked similarities with Quintilian’s view of imitation, and both may derive from a common source.
+It shows marked similarities with Quintilian's view of imitation, and both may derive from a common source.

-Dionysius' concept marked a significant departure from the concept of mimesis formulated by Aristotle in the 4th century BC, which was only concerned with "imitation of nature" and not "imitation of other authors."
+Dionysius's concept marked a significant departure from the concept of mimesis formulated by Aristotle in the 4th century BC, which was only concerned with "imitation of nature" and not "imitation of other authors."
 Latin orators and rhetoricians adopted Dionysius' method of imitatio and discarded Aristotle's mimesis.

 History in the Roman Antiquities, and the Foundation Myth

 Dionysius carried out extensive research for his Roman history, selecting among authorities, and preserving (for example) details of the Servian Census.

 His first two books present a unified account of the supposed Greek origin for Rome, merging a variety of sources into a firm narrative: his success, however, was at the expense of concealing the primitive Roman actuality (as revealed by archaeology).
 Along with Livy, Dionysius is thus one of the primary sources for the accounts of the Roman foundation myth, and that of Romulus and Remus, and was relied on in the later publications of Plutarch, for example.
 He writes extensively on the myth, sometimes attributing direct quotations to its figures.
-The myth spans the first 2 volumes of his Roman Antiquities, beginning with Book I chapter 73 and concluding in Book II chapter 56.
+The myth spans the first two volumes of his Roman Antiquities, beginning with Book I chapter 73 and concluding in Book II chapter 56.